SURGroup/UQpy/docs/source/runmodel_doc.rst

 Third-Party Model Workflow: Parallel Execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Parallel execution in :class:`.RunModel` is carried out by the `GNU parallel` library [1]_.
+Parallel execution in :class:`.RunModel` is carried out by the `GNU parallel` library :cite:`GNU_parallel`.
 GNU parallel is essential and must be installed on the computer running the model.
 Information regarding how to install GNU parallel is provided at `https://www.gnu.org/software/parallel <https://www.gnu.org/software/parallel>`_.
 Parallel execution is activated in :class:`.RunModel` by setting the parameter ``ntasks>1``.
 The key differences in terms of the workflow are listed below.